Schloss Detmold

 Insider Tips

-To avoid larger crowds, aim to visit during weekdays or in the early hours after opening.
-This will allow for a more intimate experience as you explore the exhibits and take in the beauty of the palace at your own pace.
+To avoid larger crowds, consider visiting during weekdays or during the shoulder seasons.
+This will allow for a more intimate experience as you explore the palace’s treasures.

 Practical Information